SnowDenix/FrportalDocs/consolidated-docs/README.md

 ## Format Changes

-The consolidated files have been optimized for LLM processing:
+The consolidated files have been optimized for modern documentation standards:

 ### Removed
 - Jekyll frontmatter (YAML headers)